-Classic heart attack symptoms—severe chest pressure, chest heaviness, or chest pain—most often arise from a blockage in a coronary artery that prevents blood from reaching the heart muscle.
-But a lesser-known condition called takotsubo cardiomyopathy can produce the same sudden heart symptoms even when the coronary arteries are clear.
-Although the condition is often reversible, it can be dangerous.
+Classic heart attack symptoms—severe pressure, heaviness, or pain in the chest—most often arise from a blockage in a coronary artery that prevents blood from reaching the heart muscle.
+But a lesser-known condition, called takotsubo cardiomyopathy, can produce the same sudden heart symptoms even when the coronary arteries are clear.

 Subscribe to Harvard Health Online for immediate access to health news and information from Harvard Medical School.

 - Prepare for a doctor's visit or test

 - Find the best treatments and procedures for you

 - Explore options for better nutrition and exercise

 I'd like to receive access to Harvard Health Online for only $4.99 a month.Sign Me Up